lmartinezh/edx-documentation/en_us/release_notes/source/reusables/documentation.rst

 * `edX Open Learning XML Guide`_

-* `edX Platform API Version 0.5`_
+* `edX Platform API`_

-* `edX Data Analytics API Version 0`_
+* `edX Data Analytics API`_

 **************************
 Other edX Resources
 **************************

-You can sign up for the `edX Release Announcements mailing list`_ to get an email message each time we update the edX Course Staff Release Notes.
+You can sign up for the `edX Release Announcements mailing list`_ to get an email message each time we update the *edX Release Notes*.

-You can access the `edX Status`_ page to get an up-to-date status for all services on edx.org and edX Edge.
+You can access the `edX Status`_ page to get an up-to-date status for all edX services.
 The page also includes the Twitter feed for
 @edXstatus, which the edX Operations team uses to post updates.

 You can access the public `edX roadmap`_ for details about the currently